 Tax deferral means that taxes need not be paid until distributions are received.
 Deferral allows for greater investment growth within the account because the funds are not diminished annually for taxes that would otherwise be paid on a taxable account.

-For example, if an employee contributed $5,000 via a salary reduction contribution and did not touch it for 30 years rather than taking the compensation as taxable income, he or she could have more than $28,000 in the plan versus about $18,000 in a taxable account, assuming a 6 percent annual rate of return and a 28 percent income tax bracket.
-[These calculations are based on this calculator.]
+For example, if an employee contributed $5,000 via a salary reduction contribution per year and did not touch it for 30 years rather than taking the compensation as taxable income, the savings would be more than $28,000 in taxable income during that period ($943/year for 30 years) based on a 22 percent income tax bracket.
+[These calculations are based on our retirement calculator.]

 Of course, there will be a day of reckoning tax-wise when distributions are taken, but under the rules for required minimum distributions (RMDs), the distributions don't have to begin until age 70½ or retirement (if later and the plan allows it).
 What's more, the distributions can be spread out over a lifetime.
 For many who take distributions in retirement, they find themselves in lower tax brackets than in the years in which they received the contributions and investment earnings on those contributions.
 While there is no guarantee that employees will be in lower tax brackets (future tax reform could change tax brackets), it is unlikely that many will be in higher tax brackets.

 If you have a 401(k) plan, you can permit employee contributions to a designated Roth account.
 These are similar – but not identical – to Roth IRAs.
 Contributions are made by employees on an after-tax basis (no employer contributions can be made to these accounts), but distributions can become entirely tax-free.
 Employers can match on Roth deferrals.

 Contributions to designated Roth accounts do not have income limitations, as in the case of Roth IRAs.
 Thus, even high-income participants can use designated Roth accounts to create tax-free income for the future.